The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 Arrival coach station: Birmingham Coach Station is centrally located in Birmingham city centre.
 The station has good access to local bus routes and is a 10-minute walk away from Birmingham New Street Train Station.
 There is also a taxi rank at the station.
 Facilities here include a waiting area, public toilets, coffee shop, newsagent, WiFi and an ATM.

-Some of the Edinburgh coach stations to Birmingham you can start your journey from include Edinburgh, Elder Street, Edinburgh, North Bridge and Edinburgh.
-Similarly, some of the arrival coach stations in Birmingham include Birmingham, Coach Station, Birmingham, Station Street (Stop NS13) and Birmingham, Hill St / Railway Bridge.
+When taking a coach from Edinburgh, you have a couple of coach stations you can depart from including Edinburgh, Elder Street, Edinburgh, North Bridge and Edinburgh.
+When you arrive in Birmingham, your coach can arrive in coach stations including Birmingham, Coach Station, Birmingham, Station Street (Stop NS13) and Birmingham, Hill St / Railway Bridge.

-Passengers board the coach most frequently from Edinburgh Waverley, which is located around 0 mile (s) / 0 km away from the city centre, and they get off the coach at Birmingham, Coach Station, located 0 mile (s) / 0 km away from the city centre.
+You can find the most popular departure coach station for this journey, Edinburgh Waverley, located approximately 0 mile (s) / 0 km from the city centre of Edinburgh.
+The most popular arrival coach station in Birmingham, called Birmingham, Coach Station, is located around 1 mile (s) / 1 km away from its city centre.

 Here are some other resources that might have the information you need